 In 1259 the right to hold a weekly market was Granted to the Earl of Gloucester.
 In more recent times the town has become home, on every second Sunday of the month, to Kent’s largest Farmers Market.

 This is a town from which we find so many people are reluctant to move away.
 Those we meet who are newer members of the community say they are so amazed by how nice a place it is to live.
 To have the beauty of the surrounding countryside, excellent transport links and a surprising choice of shopping often comes as a surprise, its relaxed atmosphere a blessing.
 You won’t find many of the High Street chains here, there is a Waitrose, Monsoon, Starbucks etc but the thrills of the High Street are the thriving smaller boutique stores, cafes and restaurants.
 It is an environment where local butchers still ply their trade as does an artisan baker and a fishmonger.
 Take a look at the Town Team’s website, a link is supplied below, and you will find an amazing array of businesses are part of the Town’s Loyalty Shopping Card Scheme.

 This is a town to have fun in, explore the walks through wondrous countryside, take a boat trip along the river, join in Dragon Boat Racing on the weekend of the Medieval Fair in September.
 Wander down to the Town indoor swimming pool, join the Park Run on a Saturday morning, join the canoes on the river or for the ardent walker follow the old trail to Maidstone.

-The town even has it s own ‘Happy Video’, it is of course Tonbridge and if you live there already then you are very lucky.
+Tonbridge town even has it s own ‘Happy Video’, and if you live there already then you are very lucky.
 If you’re looking for somewhere to move to then you’ll love it but please shhh! don’t let on how nice it is!

 For more information on Tonbridge